EODWeber/EODWeber/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning about the crypto space.
-I purchased my first NFT and am working on my first crypto domain linked website!
+🌱 I’m currently learning about the AI/ML space.
+My goal is to shift from SOC and DevSecOps into AI Security.